TokMem: One-Token Procedural Memory for Large Language Models: Abstract

 \section{Abstract}

-Large language models rely heavily on prompts to specify tasks, recall knowledge and guide reasoning.
-However, this reliance is inefficient as prompts must be re-read at each step, scale poorly across tasks, and lack mechanisms for modular reuse.
-We introduce TokMem, a tokenized procedural memory that stores recurring procedures as compact, trainable embeddings.
-Each memory token encodes both an address to a procedure and a control signal that steers generation, enabling targeted behavior with constant-size overhead.
-To support continual adaptation, TokMem keeps the backbone model frozen, allowing new procedures to be added without interfering with existing ones.
-We evaluate TokMem on 1,000 tasks for atomic recall, and on function-calling tasks for compositional recall, where it consistently outperforms retrieval-augmented generation while avoiding repeated context overhead, and fine-tuning with far fewer parameters.
-These results establish TokMem as a scalable and modular alternative to prompt engineering and fine-tuning, offering an explicit procedural memory for LLMs.
+Large language models are typically controlled via prompts, which must be repeatedly re-processed for every new query and are difficult to reuse modularly.
+We introduce TokMem, a procedural memory framework that compiles each reusable task procedure into a single trainable memory token.
+Each token serves as both a procedure index and a generation control signal that steers generation, enabling targeted behaviors with constant-size overhead.
+TokMem keeps the backbone LLM frozen and stores procedural knowledge entirely in these dedicated units, so new procedures can be added continually without interfering with existing ones.
+We evaluate TokMem on two settings: atomic recall over 1,000 Super-Natural Instructions tasks and compositional recall on multi-step function-calling.
+Our results show that TokMem consistently outperforms retrieval-augmented prompting while avoiding repeated context overhead.
+Moreover, it matches or exceeds parameter-efficient fine-tuning with substantially fewer trainable parameters.\footnote{Our code is publicly available at \url{https://github.com/MANGA-UOFA/TokMem}}